Prudential standard

 • a reasonable estimate of each payment to be made; and

-stating that he or she reasonably believes that no other payment has been made, or will be made, by, or with the knowledge of, a party to the transfer or amalgamation.
+stating that they reasonably believe that no other payment has been made, or will be made, by, or with the knowledge of, a party to the transfer or amalgamation.

-The documents specified above must be lodged with APRA within 30 days after the transfer or amalgamation is completed.
+The documents specified in paragraph 18 must be lodged with APRA within 30 days after the transfer or amalgamation is completed.

-An insurer may apply to APRA, in writing, before the end of the 30 day period, for an extension of the time in which to lodge the documents.
+An insurer may apply to APRA, in writing, before the end of the 30 day period, for an extension of the time in which to lodge the documents specified in paragraph 18.
 If APRA believes that the insurer cannot reasonably provide the documents within 30 days, APRA must, within 14 days of receiving an application for an extension, give a written extension of up to 30 days.

 Refer section 17I(2) of the Act.